DotNet Build Action

 Version Suffix

-This can be used to replace a wildcard * in the version field in the project.json file.
-The format follows NuGet's version guidelines. [---version-suffix]
+The version suffix for an asterisk (*) in the version field of the project file.
+The format follows NuGet's version guidelines. [--version-suffix]

 Flags